localstack/docs/content/en/user-guide/aws/bedrock/index.md

 This guide is designed for users new to AWS Bedrock and assumes basic knowledge of the AWS CLI and our `awslocal` wrapper script.

-Start your LocalStack container using your preferred method using the `LOCALSTACK_ENABLE_BEDROCK=1` configuration variable.
+Start your LocalStack container using your preferred method with or without pre-warming the Bedrock engine.
 We will demonstrate how to use Bedrock by following these steps:

 1. Listing available foundation models
 2. Invoking a model for inference
 3. Using the conversation API

+### Pre-warming the Bedrock engine

+The startup of the Bedrock engine can take some time.
+Per default, we only start it once you send a request to one of the `bedrock-runtime` APIs.
+However, if you want to start the engine when localstack starts to avoid long wait times on your first request you can set the flag `BEDROCK_PREWARM`.

 ### List available foundation models

 You can view all available foundation models using the [`ListFoundationModels`](https://docs.aws.amazon.com/bedrock/latest/APIReference/API_ListFoundationModels.html) API.
-This will show you which models are available for use in your local environment.
+This will show you which models are available on AWS Bedrock.
+{{< callout "note">}}
+The actual model that will be used for emulation will differ from the ones defined in this list.
+You can define the used model with `DEFAULT_BEDROCK_MODEL`
+{{< / callout >}}

 Run the following command: